baptistecdr/aria2-extensions/README.md

 </p>

 ## Description
-Aria2 Integration makes it easy to send downloads from your browser straight to your Aria2 server.
+Aria2 Integration makes it easy to send downloads from your browser straight to your Aria2 server or a compatible Motrix instance.

 Capture links, selected text, and browser downloads with a single click or from the extension popup.
-Manage multiple Aria2 servers, add URLs or torrent/metalink files manually, and keep everything under control from one simple interface.
+Manage multiple Aria2/Motrix servers, add URLs or torrent/metalink files manually, and keep everything under control from one simple interface.

 ### Key features
 - Send links and selected text directly to Aria2